eordo/cta-ridership-dynamics/README.md

 ## Data

-These datasets are open data provided by the City of Chicago.
+Ridership and geographical data are open data provided by the City of Chicago.
+Weather data is queried through Meteostat and ultimately provided by the NOAA.

 **Ridership**